Correcting Attrition Bias using Changes-in-Changes: Conclusion

 \section{Conclusion}

-In this paper, we propose an attrition correction method for the average treatment effects on the respondents as well as the study population that relies on the changes-in-changes framework.
-We achieve identification through two main assumptions: continuity and strict monotonicity of each potential outcome in a scalar unobservable, and time invariance of the distribution of the unobservable conditional on treatment and response statuses.
-We illustrate the methodology through both simulations and an empirical example.
-In particular, we demonstrate that there are cases in which the CiC corrections are consistent with attrition tests, and the IPW corrections are not.
+In this paper, we propose an attrition correction method for the average treatment effects on the respondents as well as the study population that relies on the CiC framework.
+We achieve identification through two main assumptions: continuity and strict monotonicity of each potential outcome in a scalar unobservable, and time invariance of the distribution of the unobservable conditional on treatment and response status.
+We then show that these assumptions are likely to hold in a range of typical settings, and can accommodate a variety of different response functions.

-In practice, including covariates can render the identifying assumptions required for the proposed corrections more plausible.
-The extension of our identification results to include covariates is straightforward.
-There are several estimation approaches available in the literature. \citet{AI2006} provide a nonparametric estimation approach as well as a parametric one relying on separability assumptions.
-More recently, \citet{MS2015} propose a semiparametric approach which avoids the curse of dimensionality of the former while relaxing the separability restrictions of the latter.